niksms/niksms-python/README.md

 ```

 ### Send point to point SMS
-<p>If you want to send different SMS messages to diffrerent numbers in one reuqest you can use PTPsend method.</p>
+<p>If you want to send different SMS messages to diffrerent numbers in one request you can use PTPsend method.</p>

 ```python
 import requests